Tutorial: Integrate Admin for Spring with Eureka Server for Spring in Azure Container Apps

 The name of the Admin for Spring Java component.
 CLIENT_APP_NAME

-The name of the container app that will bind to the Eureka Server.
+The name of the container app that binds to the Eureka Server.
 CLIENT_IMAGE

 The container image used in your Eureka Server container app.
 Log in to Azure with the Azure CLI.